-We don’t know exactly how many victims there are in the UK of honour based violence and forced marriage.
-What we do know about HBV/FM is that victims are afraid of bringing shame onto their family and therefore are reluctant to seek support.
-This abuse is usually hidden from view and victims may be too young, too scared or too ashamed to tell anyone about what is happening to them.
+No one knows exactly how many victims of honour-based abuse and forced marriage there are in the UK.
+What we do know is that most victims fear the repercussions of bringing shame and dishonour to their families and so are reluctant to seek support.
+Honour abuse is usually hidden from view and many victims may be too young, too scared or too ashamed to talk about what they are going through.